-15. Do I have a lawyer in this case?
+13. Do I have a lawyer in this case?

-The Court appointed the following attorneys to represent you and the other Class Members: C. Andrew Head and Bethany Hilbert of Head Law Firm, LLC.
+By filing your Consent to join the Lawsuit, you retained the following attorneys representing you and the other FLSA Collective Members in the Lawsuit: C. Andrew Head and Bethany Hilbert of Head Law Firm, LLC (collectively "Class Counsel").
+They have also been appointed as Class Counsel for the Kentucky and Ohio class actions.

-The lawyers are called Class Counsel or Plaintiffs' Counsel.
 You will not be charged for these lawyers' work in securing the settlement benefits for you and the other Class Members.
 If you want to be represented by your own lawyer, you may hire one at your own expense.

-16. How will Class Counsel and the Named Plaintiffs be paid?
+14. How will Class Counsel and the Named Plaintiffs be paid?

-Class Counsel will ask the Court to approve payment from the settlement fund of attorneys' fees of one third (1/3) of the Settlement Fund (which is \$525,000), in addition to reimbursement of expert witness fees incurred to date by third party expert David Breshears of Hemming Morse, LLP not to exceed \$26,000, payment of the \$6,750 capped amount of expenses for original notice administration billed by RG/2 Claims, payment of the expenses for settlement administration as approved by the Court, and other reasonable litigation costs and expenses incurred by Class Counsel not to exceed \$15,000, to be paid by deduction from the Settlement Fund.
+Class Counsel will ask the Court to approve payment from the settlement fund of attorneys' fees of one third (1/3) of the Settlement Fund (which is \$525,000), in addition to reimbursement of expert witness fees incurred to date by third party expert David Breshears of Hemming Morse, LLP not to exceed \$26,000, payment of the \$6,750 capped amount of expenses for original notice administration billed by RG/2 Claims, payment of the expenses for settlement administration as approved by the Court (estimated not to exceed \$23,000), and other reasonable litigation costs and expenses incurred by Class Counsel not to exceed Fifteen Thousand Dollars (\$15,000), to be paid by deduction from the Settlement Fund.
 In addition, Class Counsel will apply to the Court for approval of service payments to the Named Plaintiff Torey Fitzgerald of \$7,500, Kentucky Class Representative Plaintiff Kenneth McCoy of \$2,500, and Ohio Class Representative Plaintiff Alan Moore of \$2,500, to be paid from the Settlement Fund.
 These service payments are being requested in recognition of the time, effort, and risk incurred by the Plaintiffs in securing this settlement for you and the other class and collective action settlement participants.